-Where are some of the note-taking related resources or tools mentioned?
+Where are some of the note-taking-related resources or tools mentioned?

 Why take notes?

 Other than making a strong mental impression or reminding ourselves of certain important points, taking notes can greatly help one to organize the explosion of information (or help to compartmentalize our thoughts) we have to learn in this information or digital age.
-There is so much to learn in this current age and time that we really should question is it really necessary to subject a child or teenager to so much information of which most are not relevant or needed for livelihood, survival, or basic happiness.
+There is so much to learn in this current age and time that we really should question is really necessary to subject a child or teenager to so much information which most are not relevant or needed for livelihood, survival, or basic happiness.
 In the sense that we should be kind to our children and future generations, and not expose them to unnecessary excessive stress and mental baggage, unless they freely choose and enjoy that kind of education path and lifestyle.
 Another reduce stress post here.

 Another important point to taking notes is to reduce the large information load to only essential bits and bytes that are useful to us.
 How so?
 For example, think of educational TikTok video clips.
-Really time-saving short (as opposed to YouTube many lengthy videos) clips that just serve its purpose, whether to teach plant hacks, amusement entertainment, or life lessons.
-TikTok kind of really drills down to the point, say for a good laugh or illustrating a common mathematical misunderstanding, then again we need to scrutinize and not accept everything we learn on the internet at face value as correct.
+Really time-saving short (as opposed to YouTube’s many lengthy videos) clips that just serve their purpose, whether to teach plant hacks, amusement entertainment, or life lessons.
+TikTok kind of drills down to the point, say for a good laugh or illustrating a common mathematical misunderstanding, then again we need to scrutinize and not accept everything we learn on the internet at face value as correct.
 Makes me wonder if educational materials can just clearly and quickly illustrate the most important points in an institutional or professional course condensed like TikTok videos (and even as entertaining), then people do not have to sit for hours stretching to months and years before exams and graduation.
 Wouldn’t you agree?